PyAmsterdam/py.amsterdam/content/2020/04-23-online-Tiqets.rst

    ===== =
    19:00 Intro
-   19:15 Oscar Vilaplana, Sr. Backend Developer @ Tiqets 19:35 Memory address in python!
+   19:15 Python type hinting and how we use it at Tiqets 19:35 Memory address in python!
    20:10 Minimal containers for your Python application 20:30 Lightning talks